mysterious-coding/base_entranced/README.md

 ####Unlimited class-changing during countdown
 Removed the 5-second delay for class-changing during the countdown.

-####Simple private messaging
-You can send private messages to other players by simply pressing your chat bind and typing `@` followed by a partial client name (for example, pressing your chat bind and typing `@pad how's it going` will send a message to Padawan saying "how's it going").

 ####Improved `/tell`
-In case for some reason you don't want to use the "@" method described above, you can still use partial client name with `/tell` (for example, `/tell pada hi` will tell the player Padawan a message saying "hi")
+You can still use partial client names with `/tell` (for example, `/tell pada hi` will tell the player Padawan a message saying "hi")

 ####Improved `/forceteam`
 Use partial client name with `/forceteam`.
 Optionally, you can include an additional argument for the number of seconds until they can change teams again (defaults to 0); for example, `/rcon forceteam douchebag r 60`